KZLZ

-KZLZ (105.3 FM) is a commercial radio station licensed to Casas Adobes, Arizona, and serving the Tucson metropolitan area.
-It airs a Regional Mexican radio format and is owned by Bustos Media.
-It is known as La Poderosa 105.3 (The Power 105.3).
-The radio studios and offices are on South Richey Avenue.
+KZLZ (105.3 FM) is a commercial radio station licensed to Casas Adobes, Arizona, United States, and serving the Tucson metropolitan area.
+Owned by Bustos Media, it airs a Regional Mexican format known as "La Poderosa 105.3".
+Studios are on South Richey Avenue, and the transmitter is located on West Hidden Canyon Drive in Tucson Estates.

-KZLZ is a Class C2 FM station.
-It has an effective radiated power (ERP) of 580 watts.
-Its transmitter is on West Hidden Canyon Drive in Tucson Estates.
 KZLZ broadcasts using HD Radio technology.
 Its HD2 digital subchannel carries a Reggaeton and Spanish Rhythmic Contemporary format known as "Urbana 92.5."
 The subchannel feeds 150-watt FM translator K223CI at 92.5 MHz in Tucson.